Postpartum support: medical support (Part II)

 Cost: Free

-Family Doctors (GP)
+Family doctors (GP)

-Benefits to you: They treat common medical conditions and refer patients to hospitals and other medical services for urgent and specialist treatment.
+They treat common medical conditions and refer patients to hospitals and other medical services for urgent and specialist treatment.
 They can also administer vaccinations.

 Paediatricians